RJMurg/SvelteKit-Template/README.md

 This is my personal SvelteKit Git Repo template.
 It is licensed under GNU's GPL V3.0 Unlike the other templates I use, this does not contain additional packages.

+For a template with the Prisma ORM configured, look [here](https://github.com/RJMurg/SvelteKit-Prisma-Template).
 For docs on using this template, go [here](./docs)

 ## Project Features